Deejpotter/cnc-tools/README.md

 ### Environment Setup

 1. Clone the repository
-2. Create a `.env.local` file with the following variables:
+2. Create a `.env` file with the following variables:

    ```
    MONGODB_URI=your_mongodb_connection_string